joedono/House-of-Z/Quests/Quest Ideas.md

 ## Eliza Long's Daughter
 Eliza Long, one of the villains of Beneath the Black Rose, mentioned her missing daughter multiple times.
 Eliza was murdered 50 years ago.
 The module doesn't mention her daughter at all, so it's up to me to come up with something about this.

+## Poddrick's Debt
+Fran found his old fishing buddy, Poddrick, in a Durrstaft prison cell.
+Without giving any thought to why he might be there, Fran threw him the keys to his cell.
+The party had created a pretty substantial distraction already, so Poddrick will have no problem escaping.
+He might contact Fran again and ask if there's a way he can repay Fran for helping him escape.
+However, Poddrick has an ulterior motive for getting involved with Fran again.